J'accuse (1919 film): Production

-Abel Gance had been drafted into the French Army's Section Cinématographique during World War I, but he was later discharged because of ill-health, a piece of good fortune to which he later said he owed his life.
-He had already formulated the idea for J'accuse, influenced by the constant news of the deaths of friends at the front, and also by the recently published book Le Feu by Henri Barbusse, and he succeeded in persuading Charles Pathé to finance the film.
+Abel Gance had been drafted into the French Army's Section Cinématographique during World War I, but he was later discharged because of ill health, a piece of good fortune to which he later said he owed his life.
+He had already formulated the idea for J'accuse.
+Influenced by the constant news of the deaths of friends at the front, and also by the recently published book Le Feu by Henri Barbusse, he succeeded in persuading Charles Pathé to finance the film.
 Filming took place between August 1918 and March 1919.
-In order to film the battle scenes, Gance asked to return to the front and was re-enlisted into the Section Cinématographique, with the result that he found himself in September 1918 filming in the battle of Saint-Mihiel alongside the United States Army.
+To film the battle scenes, Gance asked to return to the front and was re-enlisted into the Section Cinématographique, with the result that he found himself in September 1918 filming in the Battle of Saint-Mihiel alongside the United States Army.
 His authentic footage was edited into the final section of the film.

-The sequence of the 'return of the dead' at the end of the film was shot in the south of France, using 2000 soldiers who had come back on leave.
-Gance recalled: "The conditions in which we filmed were profoundly moving...
+The sequence of the "return of the dead" at the end of the film was shot in the south of Franceby using 2000 soldiers who had come back on leave.
+Gance recalled: "The conditions in which we filmed were profoundly moving....
 These men had come straight from the Front – from Verdun – and they were due back eight days later.
 They played the dead knowing that in all probability they'd be dead themselves before long."
 He then claimed that "within a few weeks of their return, eighty per cent had been killed."

 For the film's opening title, a large group of soldiers, filmed from above, is formed up to shape the letters J...A...C...C...U...S...E.
 In the middle of preparing the shot, a general asked Gance what was happening.
-Gance stalled until the shot was complete, and then explained to the startled general that he was "accusing the war... accusing men... accusing universal stupidity".
-In the final scenes of the film, Gance's accusations, through the mouth of Jean Diaz, seem to be levelled against those who have not cared enough – the civilians who enjoyed another life, or those who profited from the war, or who simply forgot what it meant.
+Gance stalled until the shot was complete and then explained to the startled general that he was "accusing the war... accusing men... accusing universal stupidity."
+In the final scenes of the film, Gance's accusations, through the mouth of Jean Diaz, seem to be levelled against those who have not cared enough: the civilians who enjoyed another life, profited from the war, or simply forgot what it meant.
 The soldiers risen from the dead are said to be content to return to their rest once reassured by the living that their sacrifice has not been in vain.
 Diaz's final accusation is made against the sun for being a mute witness to so much horror.